Welcome! To The Nashville Music Production Blog!

 Do you need a quality singer like this to make your song sound professional?

 An arrangement that make your tune something special, not just regurgitate the rough version?
-That blues-scale riffs in the intro, halfway through the chorus and on through?
+The blues-scale riffs in the intro, halfway through the chorus and on through?
 The producer, Bill Watson, wrote them in during pre-production.

 And how about these musicians?
 Wouldn’t it be thrilling to hear these guys doing your song?
 And so worth the money?